AlliFan/DeadasDisco-DiscordRichPresence/README.md

 `cmd /c start "" "YOUR INSTALLATION PATH\DeadAsDiscoPresence.exe" & start "" %command%`

-This will add an auto start for the Discord Rich Present to your gamestart.
+This will add an auto start for the Discord Rich Presence to your gamestart.
 After this you can just start the game via Steam.

 ## <ins>Information for both options:</ins>